wp-plugins/nextgen-facebook/readme.txt

 = Pro Version =

 The *Free* version is a complete, stable, well supported and feature rich plugin.
-The [Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/) adds Twitter Card support and enhanced customization features for *each individual Post and Page*.
+The [Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/) adds [Twitter Card](https://dev.twitter.com/docs/cards) support and enhanced customization features for *each individual Post and Page*.
 You can enable a file cache for social images and JavaScripts (to further improve the page load times), and if you use a CDN or dedicated server to handle static content, the Pro version also includes a URL rewriting feature.

 Upgrading to the Pro version is simple and easy -- click on the "Purchase the Pro Version" button located on any NGFB Open Graph+ settings page, purchase the plugin through Paypal, then receive an email with your unique Transaction ID and update the plugin from within WordPress (like a regular plugin update).

+= Twitter Cards =

+NGFB Open Graph+ Pro supports the [Summary](https://dev.twitter.com/docs/cards/types/summary-card), [Large Image Summary](https://dev.twitter.com/docs/cards/large-image-summary-card), [Photo](https://dev.twitter.com/docs/cards/types/photo-card), [Gallery](https://dev.twitter.com/docs/cards/types/gallery-card), and [Player](https://dev.twitter.com/docs/cards/types/player-card) Cards, including configurable image sizes for each.

 == Installation ==